SmithWillSuffice/ohanga-pai/content/blog/119_power_one.md

 katex: true
 ---

 So much to write, so few keystrokes to spare.
+Main thing today to get off the mind is USAID.
+Read onwards...

 ## The Tangled Webbs of Transparent Deceit